Many Faces of Gay in Tunisia

 My second interview was with a new friend called Michel (not his real name) about the ‘scene’ here in the Tunisian capital.
 He has been a European resident of Tunisia for the past seven years.
 For Michel, things are busy, adventurous, historic and modern.
 He lives comfortably in a stylish 2-bedroom home fronting the Mediterranean that he shares with a dozen cats.

-Although far apart in age, Michel and Dali have similar observations about gay life in Tunisia.
+Although far apart in age, Michel and Ari have similar observations about gay life in Tunisia.
 Both acknowledge there is considerable same-sex non-gay activity that is easily accessed from the street or the internet.
 Tunisian society is liberal by Arab standards but far from publicly pro-gay.
 Both understand (and experience) that young men do not have easy physical access to women before marriage, “which makes them easy to cruise,” said Michel with a smile.
-“Even with older men, it’s not hard to use ‘gaydar’ to make eye contact with a willing guy, as anywhere.
+“Even with older men, it’s not hard to use ‘gaydar’ to make eye contact with a willing guy.
 But if you want to take action it’s necessary to have your own place.
 As much as they want sex, they are afraid of it, of being found out.”

 “In my opinion,” Michel continued, “I think 85% percent of the men here are willing to have sex with another man.
-Before the revolution of 2011, 25% of all tourists to Tunisia were gay, Now, tourism is down but it will come back and the pleasure seekers from Europe will come.
+Before the revolution of 2011, my guess is that 25% of all tourists to Tunisia were gay, Now, tourism is down but it will come back and the pleasure seekers from Europe will come.
 Why?
 Because here hormones run high and money talks.
 Tunisians are motivated by both,” laughing as he spoke.

 So began our chat in the dining room of his home with the windows open to the sea.
 With the sound of waves washing ashore, he spoke from the wisdom of his 72 years.
 He has lived in Europe, America and northern Africa.
 “Look at this view,” he said sweeping his hand toward the blue sea fifty feet away.
 “Can there be any better place to live?”
 Michel has hosted many gay tourists through his travel agency and is very familiar with Tunisia and its gay subculture.